KnightNight101/UoR_APP/Draft_2/DOCUMENTATION_INDEX.md

 ## Conclusion

 The Draft_2 Project Management Platform represents a comprehensive, modern approach to team collaboration and project management.
-With its solid foundation of React and Flask technologies, professional UI/UX design, and scalable architecture, the platform demonstrates enterprise-ready development practices.
+With its solid foundation of QML (PySide6/PyQt) and Flask technologies, professional UI/UX design, and scalable architecture, the platform demonstrates enterprise-ready development practices.

 ### Key Strengths

 1. **Architectural Excellence**: Well-designed system architecture with clear separation of concerns
 2. **Security-First Design**: bcrypt password hashing, role-based access control, and input validation
-3. **Modern Technology Stack**: Latest versions of React, Flask, and supporting libraries
+3. **Modern Technology Stack**: Latest versions of QML (PySide6/PyQt), Flask, and supporting libraries
-4. **Professional UI/UX**: Material-UI components with responsive design and accessibility considerations
+4. **Professional UI/UX**: QtQuick Controls components with responsive design and accessibility considerations
 5. **Comprehensive Documentation**: Detailed documentation covering all aspects from setup to deployment
 6. **Scalable Foundation**: Clear migration path from development to production with enterprise features